 (2) Cases which indicate transfer from one acute care hospital to another will be monitored to help ensure that payment is not made for inappropriate transfers.

-(3) Readmissions occurring within 15 days of prior acute care admission for a related condition will be reviewed to determine medical necessity and appropriateness of care.
-If it is determined that either or both admissions were unnecessary or inappropriate, payment for either or both admissions may be denied.
+(3) Readmissions occurring within 30 days of prior acute care admission for a related condition will be reviewed to determine medical necessity and appropriateness of care or whether the readmission was potentially preventable.
+If it is determined that either or both admissions were unnecessary or inappropriate or potentially preventable, payment for either or both admissions may be denied.
 Such review may be focused to exempt certain cases at the sole discretion of the OHCA.

 |317:30-5-57.||Notice of denial|